Lewisham station: Layout

 From December 2009, the station was fitted with electric ticket gates, in line with the Government's new strategy to give all Greater London National Rail stations Oyster card accessibility and closing access to those who attempt to travel without tickets.
 This was controversial as it involved the closure of the gate on platform 4 and led to a petition signed by over 1,000 people.

 British Transport Police also maintains a neighbourhood policing presence at Lewisham.

 Services

-Lewisham is the southern terminus of the DLR, the previous station being Elverson Road.
+Lewisham is the southern terminus of the Docklands Light Railway (DLR), the previous station being Elverson Road.
 It is on the boundary of London fare zone 2 and 3 and is a major transport hub, with many buses passing through or terminating here.
 During infrastructure works on the Greenwich Line, Thameslink services are normally diverted through Lewisham, giving it a temporary link to Luton in the north and Rainham in the east.